 Similarly, if you want to refinance to another interest-only loan down the track instead of moving to P&I, you’ll need to have enough income to do so.

 Interest-only loans are also slightly higher than the comparable P&I loan in terms of interest rate.
 We also see lenders offering owner-occupiers a low introductory interest rate that an investor might not be able to access.
-However, As a buyers agency we would normally recommend interest only for investors.
+However, as the top buyers agency in Melbourne we would normally recommend interest only for investors.

 For owner-occupiers, normally it is worth paying down principal as well.
 Firstly, you can’t claim those tax deductions on your PPOR and ultimately, the only way to reduce those repayments is to reduce the debt.
 Generally speaking, lenders don’t like to offer interest-only loans to owner-occupiers either, however, there are always exceptions.